-The assessment of the Company's business model was made as at January 1, 2018, and applied retrospectively to those financial assets that were not derecognized before January 1, 2018.
+The assessment of the Company's business model was made as at January 1, 2018, and applied

 - (1) Cash and advances to related parties which are previously classified as loans and receivables are held to collect contractual cash flows and give rise on cash flows representing solely payments of principal and interest.
 This is now classified and measured as debt instruments at amortized cost. - (2) Quoted and unquoted equity investments previously classified as available for sale (AFS) financial assets are now classified and measured as equity instruments designated at fair value through other comprehensive income.
 The Company elected to classify irrevocably its unquoted equity investments under this category as it considers these investments to be strategic in nature and it intends to hold these investments for the foreseeable future.